July 27, 2021

 - Monitor your health.

-If you are experiencing COVID-19 symptoms or have COVID-19 related concerns, please email or phone:
+If you are experiencing COVID-19 symptoms or have COVID-19 related concerns, please email or call:

-COVID-19 testing is readily available in Spain.
+COVID-19 testing is available in Spain.
 All SLU-Madrid students registered for at least one credit have Multi Sanitas medical insurance during the term of registration.
 Information about the Sanitas protocols for COVID-19 testing and coverage is available here.
+The U.S. Embassy also provides a list of COVID-19 Testing and Lab Locations in Madrid.
 If you have any questions, contact the Office of Student Life (firstname.lastname@example.org).

 SLU-Madrid urges every member of its community to get vaccinated for COVID-19 as soon as possible.
 Spain has implemented a four-stage COVID-19 vaccination strategy.
 Information on COVID-19 vaccinations for the Madrid Province is available here.
 The COVID-19 vaccine is not available via Multi Sanitas medical insurance or through private health care services in Spain.
 Students who do not have access to Spain's national health care system should arrange to get vaccinated in their home countries.

 As of July 26, the U.S. State Department's travel advisory for Spain is “Level 4: Do Not Travel”; similarly, the CDC's advisory is “Level 4: Very High Level of COVID-19 in Spain.”
 Under its “Key Information for

 Travelers to Spain,” the CDC states, “If you must travel to Spain, make sure you are